Barbara Bush: Later life and death

 In their later years, Barbara and George spent each summer in Kennebunkport, spending the remainder of the year in Houston.
 Bush was hospitalized for abdominal pains and underwent small intestine surgery in November 2008.
 In 2009, she underwent aortic valve replacement surgery.
 In 2010, Bush was the subject of controversy when George W. recounted an anecdote that following her miscarriage she had held the fetus in a jar, causing a misconception that she had kept or displayed the remains.
 In 2015, after several decades of attending Episcopalian services, she was confirmed as a member of the church so she could accept the Dean's Cross award without misrepresenting her faith.

 Bush was initially opposed to her son Jeb making a potential bid for the presidency, worrying that he would be weighed down by criticisms of the previous Bush presidencies and saying in 2013 that "we've had enough Bushes".
 She recanted this statement in 2015, after Jeb began preparing his presidential campaign in the 2016 presidential election.
 She campaigned for Jeb during the Republican Party primary elections, describing her son as an honest candidate while criticizing front-runner Donald Trump.
 She was hospitalized in June 2016 after an incident involving her heart, later blaming the incident on the stress that the Trump campaign caused her.
 On election day, she wrote in Jeb's name.
 Trump was elected president, and Bush remained critical of him during his presidency.

 She suffered from chronic obstructive pulmonary disease and congestive heart failure.
 On March 16, 2018, she fell and fractured her vertebrae and was hospitalized.
 On April 15, her family released a statement regarding her failing health, stating that she had chosen to be at home with family, desiring comfort care rather than further medical treatment.
-Bush died in her Houston home at the age of 92 on April 17, 2018.
+Bush died at her Houston home at the age of 92 on April 17, 2018.
 President Donald Trump ordered flags to half-staff in her memory.

 Bush's casket was visited by thousands of admirers, and large crowds greeted the hearse as it passed.
 Her funeral was held at St. Martin's Episcopal Church in Houston on April 21, 2018.
 She is buried at the George Bush Presidential Library in College Station, Texas, beside the grave of her daughter Robin.
 By her request, the funeral was only 90 minutes long: a decision she made after attending the two-hour funeral of Lady Bird Johnson.
 Following Bush's death, a cartoon by Marshall Ramsey, of The Clarion-Ledger, was widely circulated, showing Barbara being greeted by Robin upon her entry to heaven.
 Her husband died seven months later on November 30, 2018.